vickiebonnie/EXPLORING-KEY-FACTORS-BEHIND-LIFE-INSURANCE-POLICY-LAPSES-AND-WHAT-INSURERS-CAN-DO-TO-PREVENT-IT/README.md

 This project investigates why so many people let their life insurance policies lapse and what insurers can do to reduce it.
 Using a real dataset and exploratory data analysis in R, I identified key trends and proposed data-driven, real-world solutions

-### 💡Business Context
+### Business Context

-Life insurance is more than a financial product.it’s a safety net for families.
+Life insurance is more than a financial product.
+It’s a safety net for families.
 When policies lapse:

 - Customers lose critical financial protection.

 - Insurers lose revenue and customer trust.

 #### This analysis focused on three main questions: